shohiebsense/shohiebsense.github.io/_posts/2024-04-12-I am Open to Mentor Someone.md

 ## Why you choose me

 1. Free Accessible Courses
-2. I am a technical person, means I can do extensible stuff from Mobile Development, Frontend, Backend, Devops
+2. I am a technical person, means I can do extensible stuff from Mobile Development, Frontend, Backend, Devops, Security
 3. 8 Years of Experience In Industry.
 4. I acquired various, wide-range experience from Software Engineer, Architect, System Analyst, Technical Lead
 5. I am an all-rounder.
 Suitable for yours if you are a starter.